The location of high-degree vertices in weighted recursive graphs with bounded random weights: Definitions and main results

-Finally, the results of the RRT heavily rely on a different construction of the tree compared to the WRG and WRT models, which can be viewed as a construction backward in time.
-This methodology can be applied to the RRT only, and allows for a simplification of the dependence between degree, depth and label.
+Finally, more involved results can be proved for the random recursive tree model.
+There, the joint convergence of the labels and depths of and the graph distance between high-degree vertices can be obtained, as shown by the author in~\cite[Theorems $2.2$ and $2.4$]{Lod22}.
+The analysis of the random recursive tree in that article heavily relies on a different construction of the tree compared to the WRG and WRT models, which can be viewed as a construction backward in time.
+This methodology can be applied to the random recursive tree only, and allows for a simplification of the dependence between degree, depth, and label of a vertex.
 Whether such results can be extended to the weighted tree case is unclear, but would surely need a different approach.

 The paper is organised as follows: In Section~\ref{sec:heur} we provide a short, non-rigorous and intuitive argument as to why the result presented in Theorem~\ref{thrm:bddloc} related to the WRG model holds and briefly discuss the approach to proving the other results stated in Section~\ref{sec:def}.
 Section~\ref{sec:mainproof} is devoted to proving Theorem~\ref{thrm:bddloc}.
-In Section~\ref{sec:highproof} we introduce some intermediate results related to the WRT model and use these to prove Theorems~\ref{thrm:deglocwrt}, \ref{thrm:conddegloc} and~\ref{thrm:maxdegree}.
+In Section~\ref{sec:highproof} we introduce some intermediate results related to the WRT model and use these to prove Theorems~\ref{thrm:conddegloc} and~\ref{thrm:deglocwrt}.
 We prove the intermediate results in Section~\ref{sec:degwrtproof}.
-We discuss two examples of vertex-weight distributions in Section~\ref{sec:examples} for which more precise results compared to Theorem~\ref{thrm:maxdegree}, along the lines of Theorems~\ref{thrm:deglocwrt} and~\ref{thrm:conddegloc}, can be proved.
+We discuss the additional results (similar to Theorems~\ref{thrm:conddegloc} and~\ref{thrm:deglocwrt}) for the~\ref{ass:beta} and~\ref{ass:gamma} cases in Section~\ref{sec:examples}.
 Finally, the~\hyperref[sec:appendix]{Appendix} contains several technical lemmas that are used in some of the proofs.